Why was Maine shooter allowed to have guns? Questions swirl in wake of massacre

 “I told him no one was talking about him and everyone here was his friend.
 Card told me to leave him alone and tried to slam the door in my face,” the soldier later told Maine authorities, according to documents released by the sheriff’s office.

-New York State Police responded and brought Card to a hospital at the U.S. Military Academy in West Point for an evaluation.
+New York State Police responded and helped bring Card to a hospital at the U.S. Military Academy in West Point for an evaluation.
 Card spent 14 days at the Four Winds Psychiatric Hospital in Katonah, New York, which is a few miles (kilometers) from West Point.

 Jonathan Crisp, an army lawyer for two decades before starting a criminal defense practice, said when soldiers are committed involuntarily to mental health facilities by others in the chain of command, it is a “reportable” event under Army regulations that triggers a requirement to alert others, including the FBI.